We are the voice for trainees interested in Interventional Radiology (IR) and will advocate for them at the national and international level.

 CLICK HERE for more information about the Society of Interventional Radiology

 The idea for the SIR Resident and Fellow Section first started at the SIR 2009 Annual Scientific Meeting.
-As one of the Resident-in-training (RIT) scholarship activities of that year, Geogy Vatakencherry, MD, the current Student and Resident Committee chair, gave a talk on the past, present and future of interventional radiology.
+As one of the Resident-in-training (RIT) scholarship activities of that year, Geogy Vatakencherry, MD, gave a talk on the past, present, and future of interventional radiology.